SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 - Grevlin - Pale blind creatures much like goblins, with the exception that they can climb cave walls startlingly fast.

 - Helfling - A half-elf half-halfling hybrid, they tend to make capable and quick warriors, and favor fast ambush fighting to long drawn out engagements.
+They usually style themselves Elves, but exist as separate entities, they prefer to communicate by sign, and usually combine multiple languages together.
+They are cunning negotiators, and fairly rare as a people.

 - Primordial Languages - Languages included here are considered primordial
   - Abyssal